blakes/ca_terminal_app/development-log.md

 ## 2

-Covert my index.rb methods/vars/data to Classes in the class_Trivia.rb from methods.
-Fine tuning the input of answer other than the defined answers true = 1 or false = 0 to provide a better clearer user experience
+thinking to covert my index.rb methods/vars/data to Classes in the class_Trivia.rb from methods.
+Fine tuning the input of answer other than the defined answers true = 1 or false = 0 to provide a better clearer user experience, I decided to keep the method pattern in place because the marking criteria does require classes to be added.